 It is rarely too hot in Sithonia because of the pine trees everywhere and the soft breeze that wafts among them.
 It gives this place a wonderful relaxing vibe.
 And not only that.
 Everything in Sithonia is slow and aims to celebrate life.
-You will feel it in the locals’ smiles, on every beach, small shop, restaurants, fishing villages, and small bays.
+You will feel it in the locals’ smiles, on every beach, small shop, restaurant, fishing village, and small bays.
 So take a sip of Greek Frappe lay back and enjoy life in its purest form.
 And when you are done relaxing, take a tour around the island and visit all those little picturesque villages away from beaches and seaside areas.

 4. Camping holiday style

 Sithonia peninsula is a place with some of the most beautiful camping sites in the world!
 If you opt to spend your holiday camping (or glamping!), you will have a very hard task – to choose among more than 10 gorgeous camps in Sithonia.
-They offer everything you can possibly want in a camp and are a great choice for nature lovers.
+They offer everything you can want in a camp and are a great choice for nature lovers.